survive-the-century/survive-the-century/book/text/story_blue-queen-of-dc.md

 ---
-title:
+title: "Blue Queen of DC"
-style:
+style: story
 conflict:
-decade:
+decade: 2090
 economy:
-temperature:
+temperature: 3.7
 ---

-## Blue Queen of DC

-### The Blue Queen of DC: A review
+# The Blue Queen of DC: A review

 By Rajat Chaudhuri
+{:.author}

 *Food reporter*